 1. Why were people dissatisfied with British rule in the 1870s and 1880s?
-Answer.

-The people were dissatisfied with British rule because of the following reasons:
+People were dissatisfied with British rule because of the following reasons:

-- a.
-British were exercising control over the resources of India - b.
-British were exercising control over the lives of its people, and until this control was ended India could not be for Indians. - c.
-The Arms Act was passed in 1878, disallowing Indians from possessing arms. - d.
-Vernacular Press Act was also enacted in 1879 in an effort to silence those who were critical of the government. - e.
-In 1883, there was a furore over the attempt by the government to introduce the Ilbert Bill.
+a.
+British were exercising control over the resources of India b.
+British were attempting to control the lives of its people and until this control ended, India could not be for Indians.

+c.
+The Arms Act was passed in 1878, disallowing Indians from possessing arms.

+d.
+The Vernacular Press Act was also enacted in 1879, in an effort to silence those who were critical of the government.

+e.
+In 1883, there was a furor over the attempt by the government to introduce the Ilbert Bill.
 The bill provided for the trial of British or European persons by Indians, and sought equality between British and Indian judges in the country.

 2. Who did the Indian National Congress wish to speak for?
-Answer.

 The Congress was composed of the representatives, not of any one class or community of India, but of all the different communities of India.
-Hence, the party wished to speak for the masses to fight for the freedom struggle.
+Hence, the party wished to speak for the masses in the fight for freedom.

 3. What economic impact did the First World War have on India?
-Answer.

 The First World War altered the economic and political situation in India.
 It led to a huge rise in the defence expenditure of the Government of India.
-The government in turn increased taxes on individual incomes and business profits.
-Increased military expenditure and the demands for war supplies led to a sharp rise in prices which created great difficulties for the common people.
+The government, in turn, increased taxes on individual incomes and business profits.
+Increased military expenditure and the demands for war supplies led to a sharp rise in prices, which created great difficulties for the common people.
 On the other hand, business groups reaped fabulous profits from the war.
 The first world war caused a decline in imports from other countries into India.

 4. What did the Muslim League resolution of 1940 ask for?
-Answer.